- Richard Noble OBE

 Thrust 2, driven by Richard Noble, broke the world land speed record on 4 October 1983 in the Black Rock desert in Nevada.
 Powered by a Rolls-Royce Avon turbo-jet engine, it reached a speed of 650.88 mph (1,047,49 km/h}.
 It would hold the land speed record until 25 September 1987.

 Despite the huge challenges, including recovery from a crash, they were overcome by the confidence and determination of Richard Noble and his team.
-Including unseen illustrations and untold series, this is the true inside story of the world-beating Thrust 2 project.
+Including unseen illustrations, this is the true inside story of the world-beating Thrust 2 project.